despotovska/OPEN_Launcher/README.md

 * `npm start` to start the app on [localhost:3000](localhost:3000)

 ## Running the app
 After you have installed all dependencies you can now run the app.
-Run `npm start` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
-The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).
+Run `npm start` to start the app, which will be started on `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).

 ## Building the exe file using [Electron](https://github.com/electron/electron)
 Electron can be used with any framework, so once Electron is set in place, we simply create the Angular 2 app as we would for the web.